Codecademy/docs/content/html/concepts/elements/terms/datalist/datalist.md

   -'paths/front-end-engineer-career-path'
 ---

-**<datalist>** is a HTML element that displays pre-definede values to a user while typing into an input box.
-The user retains the freedom to enter any value, only the datalist will provide autosuggestions.
+A **`<datalist>`** is a HTML element that displays pre-defined values to a user while typing into an input box.
+The user retains the freedom to enter any value, the `<datalist>` will provide autosuggestions.

 ##Syntax